How to List Language Skills on Your Resume (2025)

 As seen in:

-How to list language skills on a resume
+How to Write Language Skills on a Resume

-You may have excellent language skills, but how you list them on your resume is crucial.
-It’s not sufficient to simply list the languages you speak.
-Recruiters need to know how well you speak it and in what context.
-That’s where a language rating system comes in handy.
+When writing your resume language skills, it’s not enough to simply list the languages you speak.
+Recruiters need to know how well you speak a language and in what context.

-Check out the following nationally and internationally recognized rating systems to determine your level of language proficiency.
+The following are the nationally and internationally recognized rating systems you can use to determine your levels of language proficiency on a resume, along with resume language skills examples.

 ACTFL proficiency scale